CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ## Introduction

-The pipeline is able to process single exposures images and stacked images.
-The images has to be calibrated for astrometry and photometry.
+The `ShapePipe` pipeline can process single-exposures images, and stacked images.
+The input images have to be calibrated beforehand for astrometry and photometry.

 ***WARNING /!\ :*** All the paths on the examples are relatives.
 When running on clusters make sure they make sense.
 Prefer absolute paths to avoid problems.
 Some of them are dummy examples.

-### Numbering

-In order to keep track of the image informations we adopt a numerotation as follow for ingle exposures :
+### File naming and numbering schemes

+To facilitate bookkeeping for tracking relevant image information we adopt a numbering schemes as follows.
-  - type-exposures_name-CCD_number.fits
+ - Single-exposure single-CCD image:
-  Example : image-2079614-9.fits, weight-2079614-9.fits, ...

-And for stacked images :
+   `<type>-<exposure_name>-<CCD_number>.fits`
+   Examples: image-2079614-9.fits, weight-2079614-3.fits
-  - type-number.fits
+ - Stacked images:
-  Example : CFIS_image-51.fits, pipeline_flag-51.fits, ...
+   `<type>-<number>.fits`
+   Examples: CFIS_image-51.fits, pipeline_flag-2134.fits

 ### CFIS processing